pndxDcode/praktikCloud/README.md

 - [x] git commit -m (messages)
 - [x] git push origin master

- ## this is a simplest way to pull request
+ ##  a simplest way to perform pull request
     1. fork your target repo
     2. 'add remote' to the forking repo
     3. clone or pull to ur local machine
     4. start editing and add the changes
     5. push to master or branch

 `ur bitBucket username is fendiD_ace`